mglerner/IntroToBiophysics/README.md

 Despite our earlier focus on complex physics, it turns out that models based on the springs we learned about in our very first semester of physics can explain an almost unreasonable amount about how proteins move and interact.
-Demian Riccardi will give a guest lecture for this.
+Demian Riccardi (from the Chemistry department) will give a guest lecture for this.
 Ballpark estimate: 1 day.

 ### Remaining Topics ###